HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_tests/lh-closure-test.rst

 * **Closure test level:** To run a Level 1 closure test with this runcard, you can simply change ``closure_test_level: 0`` to ``1``.
 To run a model-specific closure, test, see :ref:`this section <model_cl_test>`.

-* **Flavour mapping:** This should only be used in closre tests.
+* **Flavour mapping:** This should only be used in closure tests.
 It masks other flavours, such that closure tests can be run on desired flavours only.

 Step 2: producing the fit
 -------------------------